NetApp/eseries-perf-analyzer/README.md

 This also assumes you already have managed storage arrays ready to be monitored.
 More information on this can be found below.

 ### Configuration
-*//TODO Define a template to allow a new configuration to be generated using a given server hostname and port.*

 #### Dashboards
 The dashboards are located in ** *install_dir*/ansible/dashboards/ ** and will be imported into Grafana when started.
 Dashboards can also be imported from within the Grafana interface by navigating to **Dashboards->Home**, clicking on the dropdown at the top of the page, and selecting **Import Dashboard**.